Bodigrim/bitvec/README.md

   (`brew install gmp` on macOS), but you may find useful to disable this flag working with exotic setup.

-* Flag `bmi2`, disabled by default, experimental.

-  Depend on `bits-extra` package and use it for `nthBitIndex`.
-  This is supposed to be faster, but have not been properly polished yet.

 ## Similar packages

 * [`bv`](https://hackage.haskell.org/package/bv) and